 The Canon PIXMA G2260 MegaTank All-In-One printer is decent for family use.
 It uses four ink tanks which yield an exceptionally high number of pages for both black and color documents, resulting in an incredible cost-per-print.
-It's equipped with a high-resolution flatbed scanner with a very high color depth, which is great if you want to digitize photos and maintain their true colors.
+It's equipped with a flatbed scanner with high resolution and color depth, which is great if you want to digitize photos.
 When it comes to prints, color accuracy and image quality are only decent and aren't recommended for professional use, but they should be good enough for casual photos.
 While it prints pictures quickly, documents take significantly longer.
 Unfortunately, it doesn't have any wireless connectivity options or even an Ethernet port; oddly, it doesn't come with the USB cable required for printing.

 The Canon G2260 is satisfactory for family use.
 It has a high-resolution flatbed scanner with high color depth, which is great for digitizing photos.
 While its photo printing quality and color accuracy are only decent, they should be more than fine for hobbies and casual photos.
 It has an incredibly low cost-per-print for both black and color printing.
 Unfortunately, it doesn't support printing from a USB thumb drive or SD card, and it doesn't have a mobile app.